cby1996/cby1996cg.github.io/index.md

 And you can see the [video](http://video.tudou.com/v/XMjY3OTA1MTYyMA==) of my project from Todou

-This is the document to explain how the code works[report](https://github.com/cby1996/robot-animation/tree/master)
+This is the document to explain how the code works [report](https://github.com/cby1996/robot-animation/tree/master)